csdurfee/csdurfee.github.io/content/small-stakes-give-the-minimum-blues.md

 This one is similar to the 2023-24 graph, where the public pretty consistently lost a little bit more the 50% of the time, but not often enough to make fading the public a viable strategy.

-### Are team records against the spread a Martingale?
+### Are team records against the spread random?
 I started to answer this last time, but didn't have time to go deeper.
 If betting records are random, previous performance gives no information about future performance.
 Each game is like a coin flip, with equal chances of heads and tails.
 Teams will have good or bad records against the spread due to chance alone.

 However, I gave some plausible reasons why this might not be the case.

 The simplest way to test this I could think of was comparing records against the spread in the 1st half of the season to the 2nd half of the season.
 If the records are random, there should be no correlation between 1st half and 2nd half records.

 I found there was a positive correlation between 1st half and 2nd half records in all three seasons I have data for.
 In 2023-24, the correlation coefficient was .10.
 In 2022-23, it was .40, and in 2021-22 it was .27.
-Only 2022023 was statistically significant.
+Only 2022-23 was statistically significant.
 Assuming randomness, positive and negative correlation should be equally likely.
 So all three being positive is suspicious.
-I definitely can't rule out there being a non-random aspect to records against the spread over time.
+I don't think records against ths spread are totally random.

-It's not quite good enough for an automated betting strategy, though it's close.
 Say we track which teams had winning records against the spread over the 1st half of the season, then bet on those teams for the 2nd half of the season.
 (I didn't bother to filter out the games where teams with winning records play each other, so this analysis isn't perfect.)

 In 2024-25, that would give a record of 297-297 ATS -- can't get more fair than that.